LinnSilver/to-do-list-pj2/README.md

 # To-Do List

 #### [\[View the live project here\]](https://linnsilver.github.io/to-do-list-pj2/)
-A To-Do List with a modern romantic design.
+A To-Do List with a modern, romantic design.
 Providing an easy to use and a comfortable way to have control over users to-dos.
 With time square in monochrome at the background and soft corners to every edge, it gives a calm and still active expression without being boring.

 ## ![Responsiv](assets/images/redeme-images/responsiv-todo.jpg)